How To Set A Table

-How To Set A Table: the basics for setting a casual table, and all the details of how to properly set a formal dinning table.
+How To Set A Table: the basics for setting a casual table, and all the details of how to properly set a formal dining table.

 The Purpose of Etiquette

 Where do you start when it comes to how to set a table?
-Begin with the fact that the purpose of etiquette is for everyone to feel comfortable -not ever to try and trip people up or test them.
-The purpose of standardized table settings is so that everyone knows what to expect, and where everything should be, so that everyone feels comfortable and confident.
+Begin with the fact that the purpose of etiquette is for everyone to feel comfortable.
+The point of etiquette is not ever to try and trip people up or test them.
+The purpose of standardized table settings is so that dinner guests know what to expect, and where everything should be.
+This should help everyone feel comfortable and confident.
 If you ever see your guests struggling, lead the way for them, and create an atmosphere so everyone feels at ease.

 There are no table setting or etiquette police.
-With these basics you should be able to set a table you’re proud of, and that you and guests feel comfortable at.
+With these basics you should be able to set a table you're proud of, and that you and guests feel comfortable at for any dinner parties, special occasions, or everyday life.
+A properly set table with everything in the right place is the perfect way to make everyone feel comfortable and have a great time while you enjoy great food and quality time together.

-Some people like to start with a placemat, but for a casual table setting the plate directly on the table is fine too.
+For casual table settings for casual meals, some people like to start with a placemat, but for a casual table setting the plate directly on the table is fine too.
 Next centre the plate in front of each chair.
-As a general rule, forks go on the left (the only exception is if you are setting a formal dinner and including an oyster fork) and knives and spoons go on the right.
-Place your dinner fork to the left of the plate, and the knife to the right of the plate, with the blade of the knife facing in.
+As a general rule, forks go on the left (the only exception is if you are setting a formal dinner table setting and including an oyster fork) and knives and spoons go on the right.
+Place your dinner fork to the left of the plate.
+Place the knife to the right of the plate.
+The blade of the knife always faces in towards the plate.
 The spoon goes to the right of the knife.

-Place the napkin under the fork, or on the centre plate -which ever you prefer.
+Place the napkin under or beside the fork, or on the centre plate -which ever you prefer.
+You can also choose to include napkin rings, if you wish for an informal table.

 Lastly, the water glass should be above the knife.